 How I Work: Travis Ratsoy

-We’re sitting down with procurement professionals in different organizations to hear about how they approach their work, how Bonfire fits into their day-to-day, and the resources and tools that keep them on track.
+We’re sitting down with procurement professionals in different organizations to hear about how they approach their work, how Bonfire fits into their day-to-day, and their advice for fellow procurement professionals.

 This month’s guest is Travis Ratsoy, Procurement and Assurance Coordinator with the Town of Stony Plain in Alberta, Canada.
 Travis is a one-person procurement team, facilitating a decentralized procurement process across the municipality’s various departments.
 Needless to say, he gets things done!
 Here’s more on how he does it.